About Me

 A New Chapter

-I’ve made a big decision—one that fills me with excitement and purpose.
-Over the past few years, I’ve felt my passion for battling the food and sustainability wars slowly ebbing, while my desire to create art and embrace a slower, more intentional way of life has only grown stronger.
+In 2023, I made a big decision — one that filled me with excitement and purpose.
+I’d felt my passion for battling the food and sustainability wars slowly ebb, while my desire to create art and embrace a slower, more intentional way of life had only grown stronger.

-This shift led me and my fiancé to discover an old farmhouse with a charming post-and-beam barn in the New Hampshire seacoast area—a space that seemed to call out for transformation.
-This past summer, we began renovations, preparing to make it our home.
-Once we move in full time, I’ll be bringing life to this space with livestock, gardens, and plans to convert the barn into a creative sanctuary—a haven for art, community, and renewal.
+This shift led me to discover an old farmhouse with a charming post-and-beam barn in the New Hampshire seacoast area—a space that seemed to call out for transformation.
+My husband and I took a full year to renovate the house.
+We now live here full time, along with my son in the apartment next door.
+We tend a small flock of chickens, some goats and sheep, and are currently working on plans to convert the barn into a creative sanctuary—a haven for art, community, and renewal.

 As I’ve stepped back from the daily grind of nutrition debates and limited my time on social media, I’ve noticed some encouraging changes in the broader conversation about health and sustainability.
-Public perception is shifting—fake meat companies are losing steam as stock prices tumble, investments dwindle, and skepticism grows.
-More people are waking up to the fact that fossil fuels—not livestock—are the primary drivers of climate change, and that regenerative agriculture holds immense potential to combat global warming.
+Public perception has shifted —fake meat companies have lost steam as stock prices tumble, investments dwindle, and skepticism has grown.
+People have woken up to the fact that fossil fuels—not livestock—are the primary drivers of climate change, and that regenerative agriculture holds immense potential to combat global warming.
 Policymakers are also reevaluating the impact of removing meat from diets in underserved communities, recognizing that well-intentioned ideas can sometimes cause unintended harm.

-Ideas I’ve been advocating for years—like “any meat is better than no meat” and “it’s not the cow, it’s the how”—are finally gaining traction in mainstream conversations.
+It seems that folks have gotten the message that ultra-processed food is the driver of poor metabolic health, not meat consumption.
+Ideas I’ve been advocating for years—like “any meat is better than no meat” and “it’s not the cow, it’s the how”—have finally gained traction in mainstream conversations.

-I’m incredibly grateful to my supportive partner, my two amazing children, and all of you who have been with me through this journey.
+I’m incredibly grateful to my supportive husband, my two amazing children, and all of you who have been with me through this journey.
 Your encouragement, especially through projects like Sacred Cow and the Global Food Justice Alliance, has meant the world to me.
-Thanks to your generosity, I’ll be making one final meat-to-school donation in 2025 using the remaining funds.

 I’m looking forward to this new chapter with gratitude, joy, and a renewed sense of purpose.
 Thank you for your support and belief in me—it’s made all the difference.